-While conventional oncology may be able to stabilize your cancer, traditional cancer therapies such as chemo and radiation can damage your mental health causing:
+While conventional oncology may be able to stabilize your cancer, living with cancer as well as conventional cancer therapies such as chemo and radiation can damage your mental health causing:

 and much more.

 My point is, surviving cancer is about much more than being “cancer-free.”
-To put it another way, what good is it to reach complete-remission (cancer-free status) if you develop a host of emotional problems doing so???
+To put it another way, reaching complete-remission (cancer-free status) is great.
+However cancer survivors must be aware of possible long-term mental health issues as well.

-My experience combined with years of research has identified a number of evidence-based but non-conventional therapies shown to treat the cancer survivor’s depression, anxiety, brain damage, PTSD and more.
+My experience combined with years of research has identified a number of evidence-based but non-conventional therapies shown to treat the cancer survivor’s depression, anxiety, PTSD and more.

 I can attest to the efficacy of the many evidence-based, non-toxic mental health therapies because I have been doing them, practicing them all for years now.
 I am still easily-startled but I am happy to report that my depression, anxiety, PTSD, chemobrain, etc. have all greatly improved.